rsms/move/web/index-usage.md

 When the DOM loads, "Hello Worlds!" is printed to the console.

-The Move module itself is available as the global variable `move` (technically a property of `window`).
+The Move module itself is available as the global variable `Move` (technically a property of `window`).
 This module provides access to preprocessors, the parser & compiler and version info.
-It also houses the Move runtime library (`move.runtime`) which can be manipulated.
+It also houses the Move runtime library (`Move.runtime`) which can be manipulated.
 An example of evaluating some Move code:
 <samp>"function () {
   return print("Hello");
 }"</samp>

-    move.eval '^{ print "Hello" }'
+    Move.eval '^{ print "Hello" }'

 This is available in both Move-land *and JavaScript-land*:

-    move.eval('^{ print "Hello" }');
+    Move.eval('^{ print "Hello" }');

 ### Using Move in Node.js